 The name of this impossible tool?
 The Restorer.

 I’d say it’s the perfect choice for a name, right?
 If you haven’t heard of it yet, you can find it in most local hardware stores.
-Craftsman and Porter Cable both have the restorer tool available, or you can purchase the original Restorer Tool here.
+Craftsman and Porter Cable both have the restorer tool available, or you can purchase the original Restorer Tool through my amazon link here.